arunasurya/academy/terminal.md

 $ ls test
 happy  testy
 ```
-- To check if something is a file or a directory, type `file`
+- to check if something is a file or a directory, type `file`
+- 'file' will also tell you if a file is empty or not
 ```
 $ file test/happy
 test/happy: directory